 They are known to be finnicky, but melt in your mouth good.
 French macarons are totally worth making, but not what we are going after here.

-There is no leavening used, so they are popular during Passover.
-However they also make a fabulous addition to a Christmas treat tray.
+Macaroons generally don’t use leavening, so they are popular during Passover.
+However, they also make a fabulous addition to a Christmas treat tray.

 So if you are a coconut lover who is looking for an easy recipe that doesn’t require you to whip egg whites to the perfect stiff peaks, you are in the right place.
 This easy coconut macaroon recipe will have you digging into a tasty sweet treat in no time at all.